Long-Time Limits of Local Operator Entanglement in Interacting Integrable Models: Introduction

 An obvious drawback of the OTOC is that it probes the ``size'' of an operator, rather than its complexity.
 One possible scenario for interacting integrable dynamics is that operators spread while remaining in some sense simple: unitary Clifford circuits furnish an extreme example of this scenario, where a single-site Pauli operator evolves to a \emph{single} long string of Pauli operators.
-A metric that attempts to quantify the complexity of an operator is its operator-space entanglement entropy.
+A metric that attempts to quantify the complexity of an operator is its operator-space entanglement entropy (which has recently been related to the non-Cliffordness of evolution \cite{Dowling_2025}).
 To compute this, one writes the operator $O: \mathcal{H} \to \mathcal{H}$ as a normalized state $|O\rangle \in \mathcal{H} \otimes \tilde{\mathcal{H}}$ in a doubled Hilbert space, and computes its entanglement entropy as one would for a state (we define this explicitly below).
 We will be concerned with operators that are initially local (as opposed to, say, the time evolution operator itself as in \cite{Zanardi,Zhou_2017}), and accordingly call this metric the ``local operator entanglement'' (LOE).

 The growth of LOE was first considered for integrable systems that map onto free fermions \cite{Prosen_Znidaric, Prosen_Transverse_Ising,Prosen_XY} (see also \cite{Dubail_2017}).
 In these systems, the LOE grows as $\log t$ or slower; its saturated value for a subsystem of size $\ell$ scales as $\log \ell$.
 This behavior contrasts with that seen in generic chaotic systems, where the membrane picture \cite{Jonay,Kudler_Flam_2020,Bertini_2020_1} predicts linear growth in time and a saturation value that scales linearly in $\ell$, i.e., with a volume law.
 The intermediate case of interacting integrable systems was first discussed in Refs. \cite{Klobas_2019,Alba_2019, Alba_2021} (see also \cite{Alba_2024}) for the integrable cellular automaton known as Rule 54.
-These works established that the half-system LOE at early times (i.e., times much shorter than the system size $L$) scales as $S_O(t) = \log t$ \footnote{For single site Pauli-$\pZ$.
-Other bounds for other operators are derived or conjectured in these works.}.
+These works established that the half-system LOE at early times (i.e., times much shorter than the system size $L$) scales as $S_O(t) \sim \log t$.
 Similar bounds were conjectured to hold for interacting integrable systems in general, based on suggestive numerical evidence.
 Why this scaling should hold beyond the exactly solvable case of Rule 54, however, has remained unclear.

 Our main objective in the present work is to explore the late-time asymptotics of the half-system LOE in finite-size systems.
 We use periodic boundary conditions to ensure that integrability is preserved at all times.
 Taking the late-time limit in a finite-size system allows us to make simple arguments based on the dephasing between many-body eigenstates with different quasiparticle content.
 These arguments lead us to the following key conclusions, supported by numerics: (i)~in Rule 54, the LOE saturates to a value that is at most logarithmic in system size---a result we can prove for this simple model; (ii)~in the Heisenberg spin chain, our representative example of a generic interacting integrable model, the (von Neumann) LOE instead seems to reach a volume law, a result that our numerics and a simple picture based on dephasing both suggest; and (iii)~the R\'enyi entropies for $\alpha > 1$ saturate at values logarithmic in system size in integrable models, as a trivial consequence of the many conservation laws.
 After discussing these results, we comment on how they might relate to previous conjectures concerning the finite-time growth of LOE.